Photon-assisted electronic and spin transport in a junction containing precessing molecular spin: Abstract

 \section{Abstract}

-We study the ac-charge and -spin transport through an orbital of a single molecule magnet precessing in a constant magnetic field.
+We study the ac charge and -spin transport through an orbital of a magnetic molecule with spin precessing in a constant magnetic field.
 We assume that the source and drain contacts have time-dependent chemical potentials.
-We employ the Keldysh Green's functions method to calculate the spin and charge currents to linear order in the time-dependent potentials.
+We employ the Keldysh nonequilibrium Green's functions method to calculate the spin and charge currents to linear order in the time-dependent potentials.
 The molecular and electronic spins are coupled via exchange interaction.
-The time-dependent molecular spin drives inelastic transitions between the Zeeman split orbital energy levels resulting in a rich structure in the transport characteristics.
-The time-dependent voltages allow to reveal the internal precession time scale (the Larmor frequency) by a dc-conductance measurement if the ac-frequency matches the Larmor frequency.
-Furthermore we show that the setup can be used to generate dc-spin currents with arbitrary magnetization direction by controlling the relative phases between the Larmor precession and the ac-voltage.
+The time-dependent molecular spin drives inelastic transitions between the molecular quasienergy levels, resulting in a rich structure in the transport characteristics.
+The time-dependent voltages allow us to reveal the internal precession time scale (the Larmor frequency) by a dc conductance measurement if the ac frequency matches the Larmor frequency.
+In the low-ac-frequency limit the junction resembles a classical electric circuit.
+Furthermore, we show that the setup can be used to generate dc-spin currents, which are controlled by the molecular magnetization direction and the relative phases between the Larmor precession and the ac voltage.